 Send borrowing requests to RapidILL

 Configure your automations to include RAPID.
 See Automated Request Manager.
 Requests from patrons will be routed to RapidILL when they meet the criteria and the automation has been enabled to Send Request to Lenders.
 Staff can manually route requests in Tipasa from the New For Review, Not Reviewed or Reviewed queues by typing RAPID into the Lender String.
-Staff may Send to Direct Request to do a holdings check or automatically produce the request to Rapid.
+Staff may Send to Automation to do a holdings check or automatically produce the request to Rapid.